Research Placement Rotations

 Neuropsychology Faculty offering Research Placements

 David Badre, PhD & additional supervisor TBD Neuropsychology Faculty: Basic cognitive neuroscience of cognitive control and executive function.
-Behavioral, fMRI, and brain stimulation methods.
+Behavioral, fMRI, EEG, and brain stimulation methods.

 Internship Grant Program